 On a very high level, US Visas are of two types Non-immigrant visas and Immigrant visas.
-Each of these types are used for specific purpose of travel to US.
+Each of these types is used for a specific purpose of travel to the US.
 You need to apply for a certain US visa type based on your intended purpose of travel to America.

 Non-Immigrant US Visa Types

-Nonimmigrant visas are divided into many categories, about 30+, as based on their purpose.
-Each of them have a letter and sometimes a number tied to them like H-1B, B-1, CW-1, etc. When you plan to travel to US, you need to choose one of the below US visa types depending on your purpose and apply for the same.
-Sometimes, one type of non-immigrant visa can be used for other purpose as well, so it is best to check
+Nonimmigrant visas are divided into many categories, about 30+, based on their purpose.
+Each of them has a letter and sometimes a number tied to them like H-1B, B-1, CW-1, etc. When you plan to travel to the US, you need to choose one of the below US visa types depending on your purpose and apply for the same.
+Sometimes, one type of non-immigrant visa can be used for other purposes as well, so it is best to check

 |A-1||Visit US as Diplomat or foreign government|